 No matter how secure and well-placed a brand appears to be, the danger of an online reputation crisis is always lurking.
 The open nature of modern-day communication channels, like blogs, social networks, and review sites, means that one bad customer experience or a small lapse in service standards can quickly damage a brand’s reputation.

 Negative experiences shared more often

-Research shows that consumers are much more likely to share negative experiences on social networks and other public platforms.
+Research shows that consumers are likelier to share negative experiences on social networks and other public platforms.

-A damaged online image can have severe effects on a brand’s value and business performance.
+A damaged online image can severely affect a brand’s value and business performance.
 A study by Deloitte shows that nearly 41% of companies that experience a negative reputation event reported loss of brand value and revenue.

 Repairing reputation damage